Get insider access

 Buying a new gaming laptop can be overwhelming, as new models with the latest and greatest hardware are being released all the time.
 There are a few key aspects to consider when shopping.
 First, you'll want to look at CPU and GPU performance, and keep performance over time in mind; no one likes to see their frames tank during long gaming sessions due to thermal throttling.
 For the display, focus on refresh rate, motion performance, and VRR support to ensure your gameplay looks smooth and feels responsive.
 A good keyboard that gives clear tactile feedback and won't cause fatigue over long gaming sessions is important, too.
 If you don't plan on using a headset, you might want to consider the fan noise, as most gaming laptops can get pretty loud under load.
 Finally, the laptop's portability and battery life are important if you plan on gaming on the go; regardless, keep a charger close, as gaming laptops are power-hungry machines.

-If you need to upgrade your wireless network at home to get the best online gaming experience, check out our recently launched router reviews and our recommendations for the best Wi-Fi routers.
+If you need to upgrade your wireless network at home to get the best online gaming experience, check out our recommendations for the best Wi-Fi routers.

 1. Best Gaming Laptop